Australian Bushland Symphony

-Australian Bushland Symphony is a 1949 documentary directed by Ken G. Hall.
-It deals with Australian wild life in its natural state.
+Australian Bushland Symphony is a 1949 documentary directed by Academy award-winning documentarian Ken G. Hall.
+The documentary presents a study of the native birds and animals inhabiting Australia, in their natural state.

 Hall had previously used the concept of a "bushland symphony" in his 1932 film, On Our Selection.

-The film sold to US television.
+The film was sold to US television.
 The documentary is also referred to as "Bushland Symphony".